Find out more

 A particular area that Phil had struggled with was being able to cope with the ending of activities and transition into new ones.
 He often became upset and dysregulated when activities came to an end, as well as on occasion, becoming stuck.
 There were instances of injury to others, himself and property damage during these times and Emergency Action for Safety (EAS) was more often than not utilised.
 For example, when he first arrived, Phil struggled to come out of the toilet, as he couldn’t end the task.

-One ending the team at TFS particularly targeted was the ending of vehicles.
-Previously, Phil had been refusing to leave the vehicle after a journey and became distressed and physical when staff asked him to leave.
+One ending the team at The Forum School particularly targeted was the ending of vehicles.
+Phil had previously been refusing to leave the vehicle after a journey and became distressed and physical when staff asked him to leave.
 He couldn’t leave unless EAS was used.
 The team worked in stages, using the GIBBs model to adapt the plan, learning what worked best for Phil and how to make it easier for him to transition.
 As the staff continued to build relationships with Phil, the EAS faced less resistance.

-Staff realised that when Phil was immediately removed from the situation after getting off the vehicle’s transitions were easier so began to use a Planned Action for Safety (PAS) to do this.
+Staff realised that when Phil was immediately removed from the situation after getting off the vehicle transitions were easier, so implemented Planned Action for Safety (PAS) to do this.
 It appeared that Phil felt safer with the adults around him making the decision to leave the bus for him.
 He also began to ask staff whether they were okay after PAS had been used.
 Another safety issue was that Phil would sometimes try to chase the car/minibus as it drove away so staff began to move him directly from the car to his home after trips and allowed him time to regulate on his own.

 Staff found that being out of sight of the vehicle made it easier for Phil to transition to a new activity.
 They also discovered that a hug vest and squeezes assisted Phil with regulating himself after the ending of the activity.
-Phil’s schedule was also presented to him on the drive back, with a fun activity, such as library, as a motivator to get off the vehicle when he returned to school.
-Even with all these measures put in place staff wanted to continue to develop this so that eventually he would be able to end a trip without any PAS at all.
+Phil’s schedule was also presented to him on the drive back, with a fun activity as a motivator to get off the vehicle when he returned to school.
+Even with all these measures successfully in place staff wanted to continue to develop this, so that eventually Phil would be able to end a trip without any PAS at all.

 Speech and language therapy have been working with Phil around shared interaction and doing activities with other people in order to improve his communication and ability to interact with other people.
 Staff also supervised Phils play with peers and reinforced appropriate touching.

-The work done with Phil now meansthat he enjoys outings and can end this himself, he has baths occasionally, more often in the holidays, and has become more tolerant of bathing, although still does not regularly.
+The work done with Phil now means that he enjoys outings and can end these himself, he has baths occasionally, more often in the holidays, and has become more tolerant of bathing, although still does not like to do this regularly.

 Update August 2024